-- Study Area 2 fails to meet the minimum training requirement.1 - Study Area 2 is frequently flooded by the Altamaha River and inaccessible for range maintenance and clearance.
+Study Area 2 fails to meet the minimum training requirement.1 to 34,861 acres.

+Study Area 2 is frequently flooded by the Altamaha River and inaccessible for range maintenance and clearance.

 The removal of Study Area 2 eliminated the original Alternative 4 (26,700 acres) and Alternative 5 (51,580 acres) from further study in the EIS.
-The Marine Corps has reduced its study area for potential land acquisition from approximately 51,580 acres to up to 34.861 acres.
+The Marine Corps reduced its study area for potential land acquisition from approximately 51,580 acres to up